 Sponsored by The Home Depot(r) Foundation

-Baltimore, Md.
-(September 28, 2009- Herring Run Watershed Association today announced that over 225 volunteers will come together to plant trees at sites throughout the Herring Run Watershed area.
-These events are three of hundreds of re-greening efforts throughout the country being promoted during October, which has been declared National NeighborWoods Month by the national nonprofit, the Alliance for Community Trees (ACT).
-Herring Run Watershed Association is a member of ACT’s NeighborWoods Network.
+San Francisco, Calif.
+(September 28, 2009)- Friends of the Urban Forest today announced that local volunteers will come together for a Halloween-themed tree planting in the Portola neighborhood.
+This event is one of hundreds of re-greening efforts throughout the country being promoted during October, which has been declared National NeighborWoods Month by the national nonprofit, the Alliance for Community Trees (ACT).
+Friends of the Urban Forest is a member of ACT’s NeighborWoods Network.

-“It’s great to be working on such an important greening effort like the Tree Baltimore initiative to double Baltimore’s tree canopy.
-A lot of people forget about the tangible and intangible benefits that trees provide.
-The act of planting a tree is very powerful and memorable.” said Ashley Traut of Herring Run Watershed Association.
+“It’s great to be working on an important re-greening effort at a time when other organizations are doing so as well,” said Reed Milnes of Friends of the Urban Forest.
 “Part of our goal is to draw attention to the good work being done at the grassroots level all across the country to improve urban and community forests.”

-“Having local organizations like Herring Run Watershed Association participate in National NeighborWoods Month helps us show the cumulative effect of a burgeoning urban and community forestry movement,” said ACT Executive Director Alice Ewen Walker.
+“Having local organizations like Friends of the Urban Forest participate in National NeighborWoods Month helps us show the cumulative effect of a burgeoning urban and community forestry movement,” said ACT Executive Director Alice Ewen Walker.
 Founded in 1993, the Alliance for Community Trees is a national coalition of 150 nonprofit organizations engaged in urban and community forestry.
 Its members are dedicated to grassroots community greening, public education, policymaking, job training, environmental design and other activities that support better urban forest stewardship.

 NeighborWoods Month is sponsored through a generous grant from The Home Depot Foundation.
 “Trees are an important component of responsible design to ensure that homes are affordable, energy efficient, safe and healthy,” said Kelly Caffarelli, president of The Home Depot Foundation.
-“By partnering with ACT and local NeighborWoods organizations like Herring Run Watershed Association, The Foundation is able to further its goals of investing in the overall health and success of our communities.”
+“By partnering with ACT and local NeighborWoods organizations like Friends of the Urban Forest, The Foundation is able to further its goals of investing in the overall health and success of our communities.”

 About The Home Depot Foundation